Pfizer defends 'powerhouse' Astra deal as CEO braces for grilling

 Dolsten said there was "a really great fit" with the products that AstraZeneca had in its portfolio, with potential for combining drugs in areas such as lung cancer to offer much more effective treatments.

-There is considerable scepticism about Pfizer's long-term commitment to British jobs, given its record of cost cutting after past acquisitions and after it said it could adjust those promises if circumstances change "significantly."
+There is considerable skepticism about Pfizer's long-term commitment to British jobs, given its record of cost cutting after past acquisitions and after it said it could adjust those promises if circumstances change "significantly."

 But Pfizer said the fact it had made the promises as part of its offer made them legally binding and the pledges should be given "full weight".